Ari Abdul

 Arianna Abdul (born October 6, 2001) is an American singer-songwriter from Brooklyn, New York.
-She has released two EPs and numerous singles as well as toured internationally and performed at Lollapalooza.
+She has released two extended plays, 23 singles as a lead artist, and seven singles as a featured artist.
+She rose to prominence in 2022 following the release of her debut single Babydoll.
+Abdul has embarked on four headlining concert tours and performed as an opening act for Nessa Barrett's Aftercare World Tour in 2025.

-Early life and education
+Early life

 Abdul was born and raised in Brooklyn, New York.
 Her father is Palestinian-Costa Rican and her mother is Ecuadorian.

 Abdul was influenced by both Latin music from her mother and classic rock from her father.
 She also attributes Nirvana, Lana Del Rey, The Neighbourhood, Billie Eilish, and Arctic Monkeys as influencing her musical style.

 Career

 2022–2023: Career beginnings, EPs, singles

 Abdul never considered a career as a musician until she released the song "Babydoll" in February 2022.
 She recorded the song in her bedroom and was convinced by a friend to put it on TikTok.
 The song went viral and landed her a deal with Slumbo Labs and RCA Records.

-Abdul released "Stay" in April 2022.

-In September 2022, Abdul released "Sinners", a duet with her and Thomas LaRosa.

-Abdul later released a new single in June 2022 called "Taste", which was described as a "bewitching piece of indie/electro-pop music" by Caesar Live N Loud.

-In October 2022, she released her debut EP Fallen Angel, which featured Babydoll, Stay, and Taste, on the tracklist.
-Her debut EP was followed up by a promotional tour in the United Kingdom and Europe which sold out.
+Abdul released her single "Taste" on June 21, 2022, which was described as a "bewitching piece of indie/electro-pop music" by Caesar Live N Loud.
+Three months later on September 7, Abdul released "Sinners", a duet with her and Thomas LaRosa.
+The following month on October 7, she released her debut extended play Fallen Angel, which features her singles Babydoll, Stay, and Taste.
+The extended play was followed by a promotional tour in the United Kingdom and Europe which sold out.

-In February 2023 and April 2023, Abdul released her singles "Bored" and "You" respectively.

-In June 2023, she released "Haunt Your Dreams" and "Worship".
-In the same month, she announced the "Hellgirl Tour", which features Deadbeat Girl.

-In August 2023, she toured in Europe and North America and appeared at Lollapalooza.

-In September 2023, Abdul released "Make Me Cry", a collaborative song with Deadbeat Girl.
-She also released "Bury You" in the same month.

-In October 2023, Abdul followed up with her second EP, CCTV, which featured "Bury You" as one of the songs in the tracklist.

-In December 2023, Abdul and Two Feet released "Kill Anyone".
+On August 4, 2023, Abdul released "Make Me Cry", a collaborative song with Deadbeat Girl.
+That same month she toured in Europe and North America, including a performance at Lollapalooza Chicago.
+On October 13, 2023, Abdul followed up with her second EP, CCTV, which featured her single "Bury You" which was released a month prior.
+On December 15, 2023, Abdul and Two Feet released their single "Kill Anyone".

-2024–present: Singles
+2024–present: Singles and live performances

-In February 2024, Abdul released "DFHMPU".

-In May 2024, Abdul released "DON'T".

-In August 2024, Abdul released "Girls On The Internet".

-In November 2024, Abdul was featured on a remix of "Let The World Burn" by Chris Grey, featuring G-Eazy and Abdul.

-In December 2024, Abdul was featured on the remix of "Questions" by Presley Regier.

-In January 2025, Abdul and Jutes released a song called "Red Velvet".

-In March 2025, Abdul released "Dreams" and a remix of Hardcore Romance with Beach Weather.